 Our Sites may contain links to other websites.
 Please note that we have no control over how your data is collected, stored, or used by other websites and we advise you to check the privacy policies of any such websites before providing any data to them.
-This Privacy Statement sets forth the online data collection and usage policies and practices that apply to the Keystone Partners Websites including notification about:
+This Privacy Statement sets forth the online data collection and usage policies and practices that apply to the Sites including notification about:

 - How your personal information is used.